PETRv2: A Unified Framework for 3D Perception from Multi-Camera Images: Abstract

 \section{Abstract}

 In this paper, we propose PETRv2, a unified framework for 3D perception from multi-view images.
 Based on PETR~\cite{liu2022petr}, PETRv2 explores the effectiveness of temporal modeling, which utilizes the temporal information of previous frames to boost 3D object detection.
 More specifically, we extend the 3D position embedding (3D PE) in PETR for temporal modeling.
 The 3D PE achieves the temporal alignment on object position of different frames.
 A feature-guided position encoder is further introduced to improve the data adaptability of 3D PE.
-To support for high-quality BEV segmentation, PETRv2 provides a simply yet effective solution by adding a set of segmentation queries.
-Each segmentation query is responsible for segmenting one specific patch of BEV map.
-PETRv2 achieves state-of-the-art performance on 3D object detection and BEV segmentation.
+To support for multi-task learning (e.g., BEV segmentation and 3D lane detection), PETRv2 provides a simple yet effective solution by introducing task-specific queries, which are initialized under different spaces.
+PETRv2 achieves state-of-the-art performance on 3D object detection, BEV segmentation and 3D lane detection.
 Detailed robustness analysis is also conducted on PETR framework.
 We hope PETRv2 can serve as a strong baseline for 3D perception.
 Code is available at \url{https://github.com/megvii-research/PETR}.